Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - A girl says "Taken but not appreciated" in response to being given some advice about something.
 Someone responds with "I didn't ask for the title of your autobiography".
 - Suppose we've chosen the wrong god.
 Every time we go to church we're just making him madder and madder. - **Homer J. Simpson**
 - Those people who think they know everything are a great annoyance to those of us who do.
-- Why do I need to fight a depressed dude when I can just wait.
+- Why fight a depressed person when I can just wait.
 - The story so far: In the beginning the Universe was created.
 This has made a lot of people very angry and been widely regarded as a bad move. - **Douglas Adams, The Hitchhiker's Guide to the Galaxy**
 - Now they pass it by Congress who will carefully evaluate the plan and eventually come to the conclusion that sending people in rockets to other planets is a waste of money better spend on sending rockets into people on this planet.
 - Before you embark on a journey of revenge, dig two graves.